The vision for Wings of Kilimanjaro is three-fold.

 Wings of Kilimanjaro offers a fabulous opportunity for sponsors to get tangible results for their Social Responsibility commitments, while at the same time gaining considerable branding exposure with one of the most highly publicized and exciting events on the global charity calendar.
 We offer customized branding and marketing opportunities for corporate entities which simply can’t be matched anywhere else.
 Get your company’s name right to the top of the tallest mountain in Africa!

 Please contact us if you wish to become a corporate sponsor, or pass on our contact details to companies who may be interested in this very unique sponsorship opportunity.

 Please come and clink your glasses together with us at our post-climb celebration for our pilots, participants, sponsors and beneficiaries!
-There’s usually also an invite to one of our official openings of our charity projects in Tanzania.
-It’s different each year depending on what’s on!
+Each year we always bring our team to share in the official openings of one our charity projects in Tanzania.
+Depending on how much we raise each year as a group will always decide on the projects for which we aim to achieve by the time of our arrival into Tanzania.
 Check out the Events page for details on what might be happening at the next event.